Having Minimally Invasive Mitral Valve Replacement

 On the day of surgery

 Your procedure will be done by a cardiac surgeon.
 This is a doctor who treats diseases of the heart.
-He or she will work with a team of specialized nurses.
+He or she will work with a team of specialized nurses and operating room staff.
 The surgery can be done in more than one way.
 Some surgeons use robot-controlled arms to do the surgery.
 Talk with your doctor about the risks and benefits of this kind of surgery.
 The surgery will take several hours.
 In general, you can expect the following:

 You will have general anesthesia, medicine that allows you to sleep through the surgery.
 You won’t feel any pain during the surgery.